bkbasdil/bkbasdil.github.io/_pages/about.md

 ---
 Welcome to my (new) academic webpage!
 I am an **economist**, currently working as an ALM Analyst at [Risk Software Technologies](https://www.riskturk.com/EN/).
 I obtained my master's degree in economics from [Toulouse School of Economics](http://tse-fr.eu/) in 2023, after graduating from [Bogazici University](https://econ.bogazici.edu.tr/) with a bachelor's degree in economics in 2021.

 I am interested in **development economics**.
 I have worked on projects concerning industrialization, regional development, and consequences of education reform.
-My current work aims at understanding **economic roots of ethnic tensions** in Turkey and evaluating related policy interventions.
+My current work aims at developing a model of **endogenous industrial policy**, where the strategic interaction between countries in a competitive export market results in an optimal industrial policy decision.
 You can find further information about my background and research through relevant pages.

 For the R and STATA **codes for some of my graduate projects**, you can visit my [GitHub profile](https://github.com/bkbasdil).